Posh are expecting an £8 million bid from Chelsea for teenage defender

 The PT has twice reported on Chelsea’s interest in Edwards in the past three weeks.

+Posh midfielder Idris Kanu has joined Barnet for an undisclosed fee.
+He has signed a two year contract with the National League club.

-Posh are also keen to offload transfer-listed midfielders Idris Kanu and Ryan Broom.
+Posh are also keen to offload transfer-listed midfielder Ryan Broom.
 The club are known to have accepted two offers from League Two clubs for Broom who has turned both moves down.